priestc/moneywagon/README.md

 Optionally specify what fee you would like to include.
 Can either be an integer in satoshis, or the string 'optimal'.
 Returned is the txid of the broadcasted transaction.

+Use `--password` if your private key is encoded with a BIP38 password.

 ```
 moneywagon moneywagon sweep btc 812b...
 1Coq3qrShpWQNZ7yGCREo6EqUCdem4EdtJ --fee=optimal --verbose